Case Study: Using Google Analytics and Social Media to Create Actionable Marketing Intelligence

 - identify popular messaging for the tourism authority’s other marketing outreach efforts

 Our first-quarter data was unambiguous: the tourism authority’s most popular posts appear on Instagram and focus on dining opportunities and island events and activities.
-In stage four, we were able to use this data to design a paid Instagram ad campaign focused on likely summer travelers in Texas.
-When interested visitors click the ad, they’re directed to a interactive, mobile-first landing page.
+In stage four, we were able to use this data to design a paid Instagram ad campaign focused on likely summer travelers.
+When interested visitors click the ad, they’re directed to an interactive, mobile-first landing page.

 This page has the following goals: